FAQ about Testing Orders

 Do I need to treat the information in the Physician’s Report as confidential? |

 Yes.
-The Emergency Intervention Disclosure Act requires that you keep all information obtained about the applicant (exposed individual) and source individual confidential.
-Individuals convicted of sharing this information with others in contravention of the Act face fines of up to $10,000 per day.
+The Emergency Intervention Disclosure Act requires you to keep all information obtained about the applicant (exposed individual) and source individual confidential.
+Individuals convicted of sharing this information with others in violation of the Act face fines of up to $10,000 per day.
 Refer to the section on Confidentiality for more information. (close) |

 When do I complete and file the Testing Order template for the court? |

-You need to file the completed Testing Order template with the Provincial Court registry office at the same time that you file your Application to Obtain a Testing Order to the court.
-You should fill in the requested information so that the court knows the specifics of the Testing Order that you are requesting be made. (close) |
+You need to file the completed Testing Order template with the Provincial Court registry office while you file your Application to Obtain a Testing Order to the court.
+Fill in the requested information for the court to know the specifics of the Testing Order that you request. (close) |

 What criteria does the court consider to grant a Testing Order? |